 Another problem with this network for medical imaging purposes is that the implementations of the network are for 2D networks.
 When working with 3D images like MR and CT, you’ll either need to use a 2D or 2.5D method of slice extraction to fit the images into the network.
 Given that the architectures that we will discuss in the remainder of this article are created for natural images, this 2D dimension problem persists; however, all of the mentioned 2D networks can be converted into 3D networks by replacing 2D convolutions, pooling, and other layers for their 3D equivalents.
 This conversion can make the number of parameters explode, and the resulting network can be infeasible to train due to memory-constraints.
 Nevertheless, it is usually straight-forward to modify the hyperparameters so as to create a working 3D model from a 2D one.

 The DeepLabv3+ architecture is one way to modify the ResNet for semantic segmentation.
 There are several modifications, but the one most relevant to our purposes is the modification to be an encoder-decoder with skip connections (akin to the U-Net).
 This is done by making the ResNet into the encoder and adding additional upsampling layers to form the decoder.
 Skip connections use features from intermediate layers of the ResNet and concatenate them to intermediate features in the decoder.
-See Fig. 2 for a block diagram of the architecture (look at the original paper for a description of the ASPP block).
+See Figure 2 for a block diagram of the architecture (look at the original paper for a description of the ASPP block).

 Another important modification is that the architecture uses dilated convolutions instead of downsampling to increase the receptive field.
-See Fig. 3 for an example of a dilated convolution, where the shaded blue squares in the array on the bottom show the kernel of the dilated convolution (mapping to the shaded teal square on the top array).
+See Figure 3 for an example of a dilated convolution, where the shaded blue squares in the array on the bottom show the kernel of the dilated convolution (mapping to the shaded teal square on the top array).

 The benefit of dilated convolution is the size of the feature map is kept constant while increasing the receptive field.
 While keeping the feature maps a constant size is more computationally and memory inefficient, the resulting dense features make it easier to resolve small objects in the input image—an important characteristic for segmentation.